dekorateio/dekorate/readme.md

 ### Pull request guidelines

-All pull requests should target the `master` branch and from there things are backported to where it makes sense.
+All pull requests should target the `main` branch and from there things are backported to where it makes sense.

 ## Frequently asked questions